kishan20-00/Apriori-Algorithm/README.md

-# Apriori-Algorithm
+<h1>Apriori Algorithm</h1>

-An algorithm used in Data Mining.
+A data mining algorithm used to identify patterns in real world problems.

+Cheers :)